linebender/linebender.github.io/content/blog/2024-05-23-linebender-roadmap.md

 Our three areas of focus are likely to be Android support, accessibility, and developer experience.

 As we fill out gaps in our feature set, Xilem is moving closer to becoming a stable, mature framework for writing GUI applications.
-We're not GUI yet, but we hope we'll be in the near future.
+We're not GUI yet, but we certainly hope to be one day.

 In the meantime, stay tuned!